Our Clients Our Clients OverviewOverview Feedback FormCase Studies Client TestimonialsClient Testimonials Contact UsContact Us

 • • Diversify to eliminate business seasonality

-With the Key Strategies in hand, the Executive Team then asked, “What must our supporting objectives be in order to execute on the strategies?”
-MGC developed a list of Supporting Objectives shown in the following table:
+With key strategies in hand, the executive team then asked, “What must our supporting objectives be in order to execute on the strategies?”
+MGC developed a list of supporting objectives:

-Using the Key Strategies and Supporting Objectives, each department manager then developed specific implementation plans.
-This step is often left out in many Strategic Business Plans yet it is the most important step in the execution of a business plan.
-Each manager outlined in detail what he or she was going to do to achieve the Supporting Objectives.
-In many cases, the manager had to coordinate decisions about priorities, resources, and other issues with the Executive Team.
-This back and forth process was very constructive and resulted in meaningful implementation plans.
+Using key strategies and supporting objectives, each department manager then developed specific implementation plans.
+This step is often left out in many business plans yet it is the most important step in execution.
+Each manager outlined in detail what he or she was going to do to achieve the supporting objectives.
+In many cases, the manager had to coordinate decisions about priorities, resources, and other issues with the executive team.
+This process was very constructive and resulted in meaningful implementation plans.

-The Executive Team used the One-Page Plan as the key tool to drive the implementation of the Master Business Plan.
-For each department, a One-Page Plan summarizes the Key Strategies, Departmental Objectives, and Implementation Tasks.
-These included a brief statement, due dates and individual responsibilities.
+The executive team used the 1 page plan as the key tool to drive the implementation of the Master Business Plan.
+For each department, a 1 page plan summarizes key strategies, departmental objectives, and implementation tasks.
+These included a brief statement, due dates, and individual responsibilities.

 Gap Analysis – Organization and Communication